A model for the E3 fusion-convolution product of constructible sheaves on the affine Grassmannian: Introduction

-The content of the present paper is the following: we will provide an extension of the convolution product of equivariant perverse sheaves on the affine Grassmannian, whose definition will be recalled in the first subsection of this Introduction, to the $\infty$-category of equivariant constructible sheaves on the affine Grassmannian.
-We will endow this extension with an $\E_3$-algebra structure in $\infty$-categories, which is the avatar of Mirkovic and Vilonen's commutativity constraint \cite[Section 5]{MV}.
-The final result is \cref{final-theorem}.
+Let $G$ be a complex reductive group, and $R$ a commutative ring of coefficients.
+The aim of this paper is to provide an extension of the convolution product in the Satake category of equivariant perverse sheaves on the affine Grassmannian (\cite[§4]{MV}) to the spherical Hecke category (\cite[§12.2.1]{Arinkin-Gaitsgory}), and endow this extension with an $\E_3$-algebra structure in $\infty$-categories.
+This upgrade is the derived avatar of Mirkovic and Vilonen's commutativity constraint \cite[§5]{MV}.
+We briefly illustrate the main results of the paper below.

-\begin{thm}[\cref{final-theorem}] If $G$ is a reductive complex group and $k$ is a torsion ring, there is an object $\cA\in \Alg_{\E_3}(\Pr^{\textup{L},\otimes}_k)$ describing an associative and braided product law on the presentable $k$-linear $\infty$-category $\Cons_{G_\cO}(\Gr_G,k)$ of $G_\cO$-equivariant constructible sheaves over the affine Grassmannian (see \cref{recall-constructibles}).
-The restriction of this product law to the abelian category of equivariant perverse sheaves coincides up to shifts with the classical (commutative) convolution product of perverse sheaves \cite{MV}.\end{thm}
+\begin{defin}[Affine Grassmannian] Let $G$ be a reductive group.
+The \textit{arc group} $G_\cO$ (also denoted by $G\taylor$ or $\textup{L}^+G$) is defined as the functor The \textit{loop group} $G_\cK$ (also denoted by $G\laurent$ or $\textup{L}G$) is defined as the ind-representable functor